- This page, Article VII: Opinion and expert evidence, is offered by

 Duty to Consult with Expert.
 Where scientific evidence is central to the defense in a criminal case, counsel may have a duty to consult with an appropriate expert.
 See Commonwealth v.
 Field, 477 Mass.
 553, 556–558 (2017) (error for counsel not to consult with mental health expert regarding defense of mental impairment, but error not likely to have affected verdict).
 Where science critical to a defense is evolving with new research findings, it may be manifestly unreasonable and present a substantial risk of a miscarriage of justice for counsel to fail to consult or present an expert who could offer evidence in support of the defense.
 See Commonwealth v.
 Epps, 474 Mass.
 743 (2016) (ineffective assistance of counsel requiring new trial where counsel failed to consult or present expert on possibility of accidental fall as substantial defense in prosecution based upon shaken baby syndrome); Commonwealth v.
 Millien, 474 Mass.
 417 (2016) (failure to consult or call expert on science of shaken baby syndrome).
 Cf. Commonwealth v.
 Ayala, 481 Mass.
 46, 64 n.20 (2018) (no duty to consult expert in eyewitness identification at time of 2009 trial, when “retention of experts on eyewitness identification was not as prevalent as it is today”).

 Profile Evidence.
 Impermissible “[p]rofile evidence focuses on the characteristics of criminals, while proper expert testimony focuses on the characteristics of crimes.”
 Commonwealth v.
 Barrett, 97 Mass.
 App.
 Ct.
 437, 444 (2020).
-Using a criminal profile to suggest that a defendant committed an act by comparing him or her to stereotypes is inadmissible as not relevant and inherently prejudicial.
+Profile evidence used to suggest that a defendant committed an act by comparing the defendant to stereotypes is not relevant and is inherently prejudicial.
 Commonwealth v.
 Day, 409 Mass.
 719, 723 (1991) (testimony that defendant fit “child battering” profile inadmissible).
 Similarly, it is inadmissible for an expert to provide so-called negative profile evidence by testifying that the defendant does not match a particular profile.
 Commonwealth v.
 Horne, 476 Mass.
 222, 227–228 (2017) (testimony that defendant did not fit description of drug addict and so possessed drugs for purposes of distribution is inadmissible).